-Though many states have signage that states “Slower Traffic Keep Right,” and “Keep Right to Except to Pass,” still these left-lane lovers linger.
-Common Practice and most laws on United States Highways is that the left lane is reserved for passing and faster moving traffic, and that traffic using the left lane must yield to traffic wishing to overtake.
+Though many states have signage that states “Slower Traffic Keep Right” and “Keep Right to Except to Pass,” still these left-lane lovers linger.
+Common Practice and most laws on United States Highways is that the left lane is reserved for passing and faster-moving traffic and that traffic using the left lane must yield to traffic wishing to overtake.
 These laws refer to the “normal” speed of traffic, not the “legal” speed of traffic.
-So, if traffic flow is traveling at 60 mph in a 55 mph zone, the the 55 mph driver is required to move right.
+So, if traffic flow is traveling at 60 mph in a 55 mph zone, the 55 mph driver is required to move right.

 So, why do people drive in the left lane anyway?